vincentbavitz/obsidian-vox/README.md

 Allowing users to build their own templates using shortcodes such as `{{ tags }}`, `{{ transcript }}`, `{{ category }}`.

-#### GPT Summaries & Extras
+#### AI Summaries & Extras

-In the near-future, VOX will add the open-source and GPT-2 to its backend to fascilitate...
+In the near-future, VOX will add the open-source Llama model to its backend to fascilitate...

 - even smarter tag extraction
 - optionally outputting summaries in the transcribed text to get an overview of the topic matter

-#### Git Integration

-Git integration will be a major pillar of VOX - the integration will ensure that transcribed voice notes are committed to your vault repository without intersecting with your current changes.
-It would work alongside [obsidian-git](https://github.com/denolehov/obsidian-git).

-#### Free & Fully Hosted Backend

-VOX is all about simplicity and time saving - therefore in the near future it will be hosted on a dedicated backend with auto-scaling and GPU acceleration.
-The dedicated backend would add extremely fast transcriptions and would hold data in memory alone.
-But for those would prefer to run things themselves, the option will remain to use your own backend.

 #### Built In Audio Recorder